taito-zz/abita.theme/README.rst

 0.10 (2013-02-24)
 =================

-- Moved files, which could be shared at multiple sites, to abita.basetheme package. [taito]
+- Move files, which can be shared at multiple sites, to abita.basetheme package. [taito]

 0.9.1 (2013-02-22)
 ==================

-- Fixed error when the about folder does not exist. [taito]
+- Fix error when the about folder does not exist. [taito]

 0.9 (2013-02-22)
 ================

-- Removed ContactViewlet. [taito]
+- Remove ContactViewlet. [taito]
-- Added AboutViewlet. [taito]
+- Add AboutViewlet. [taito]

 0.8.1 (2013-02-19)
 ==================

-- Updated style for documentFirstHeading and documentDescription. [taito]
+- Update style for documentFirstHeading and documentDescription. [taito]

 0.8 (2013-02-16)
 ================